pflanze/functional-perl/docs/design.md

 ### Generally provide functionality both as functions and methods.

+*NOTE: since this was written, the method call based style has become the primary way to provide functionality, and function based access is spotty now.
+TODO: rewrite this section.*

 The sequence processing functions use the argument order conventions from functional programming languages (Scheme, Ocaml, Haskell).
 The methods move the sequence argument to the object position.